Ludovica Poliero

 Ghost towns in Italy: Craco (Matera, Basilicata)

 Until the 1960s, the small town had the nickname of Land of Wheat.
 It produced so much that the 2,000 inhabitants were not enough to cultivate the land of wealthy families.
-Everything came to a halt in 1963 due to landslides that caused many buildings to collapse until it was utterly uninhabited between 1975 and 1980.
+Everything came to a halt in 1963 due to landslides that caused many buildings to collapse until it was utterly uninhabited between 1975 and 1980

-Since 2011, the municipality has organised guided tours along a secured route, attracting thousands of tourists every year.
-Then, because of its crucial architectural conformation, which has remained almost intact, the village has been the setting for dozens of international films: The Passion of the Christ by Mel Gibson, Christ Stopped at Eboli by Gian Maria Volontè, Basilicata Coast to Coast by Rocco Papaleo, 007 Quantum of Solace by Marc Forster
+Then, because of its crucial architectural conformation, which has remained almost intact, the village has been the setting for lots of international films, such as: The Passion of the Christ by Mel Gibson, Christ Stopped at Eboli by Gian Maria Volontè, Basilicata Coast to Coast by Rocco Papaleo, 007 Quantum of Solace by Marc Forster.

-1. Pentidattilo (Reggio Calabria, Calabria)
+1. Ghost towns in Italy: Pentidattilo (Reggio Calabria, Calabria)

 Ghost towns in Italy: Pentidattilo (Reggio Calabria, Calabria)

-Pentidattilo, in the province of Reggio Calabria, takes its name from five rocky ridges that jut out from Mount Calvario, extending along with the town like five fingers.
-Set in the mountains of Aspromonte, in a Calabria far from the world.
-In the 19th century, the scene of a rapid depopulation due to the danger of the rock crumbling after several floods and earthquakes made staying in the village increasingly risky.
+Set in the mountains of Aspromonte, in a Calabria far from the world, in the 19th century it was scene of a rapid depopulation due to the danger of the rock crumbling after several floods and earthquakes made staying in the village increasingly risky.

-But Pentidattilo is also famous for another sad event.
-In 1686, the so-called Alberti massacre: a bloody war between families that gave rise to stories of tormented ghosts that still roam the village in search of peace.
+As early as the seventh century, there are records of a fortress and castle on Pentidattilo.
+But the town is also famous for another sad event.
+In 1686, the so-called Alberti massacre: a bloody war between families that gave rise to stories of tormented ghosts that still haunt the village, maybe in search of peace eventually.

-Today the village has come back to life thanks to the opening of craft workshops and cultural events such as the Itinerant Paleariza Festival, the Pentidattilo Film Festival (dedicated to the screening of short films from all over the world) and the inauguration, in 2012, of Mutrap, a museum dedicated to the village's rural traditions.
+Today the village has come back to life thanks to the opening of craft workshops and cultural events such as the Itinerant Paleariza Festival, the Pentidattilo Film Festival (dedicated to the screening of short films from all over the world) and the inauguration, in 2012, of Mutrap, the museum dedicated to the village's rural traditions.